 The Philippines is one of the world’s most disaster-affected countries.
 ShelterBox has responded to disasters there more frequently than any other country – an average of nearly twice a year since 2004 (25 times in 13 years).
 This includes Typhoon Haiyan, which remains the strongest storm ever recorded to make landfall in the world.

 Distributions Begin in the Philippines After Tropical Storm Usman

 Typhoon Mangkhut (Ompong) Response

 ShelterBox distributed emergency shelter and other aid supplies to 1,024 families in the Philippines after Typhoon Mangkhut made landfall as a Category 5 typhoon on Sept.
 15.

 Known as Super Typhoon Ompong in the Philippines, the storm sustained winds of 130 mph, gusting more than 170 mph, and threatened more than four million people.

 Our team worked closely with Rotary contacts in the area to understand how to quickly help families left without a home after the storm.
 Distributions are now complete.

 In 2017, ShelterBox established ShelterBox Operations Philippines in Cebu to improve their ability to respond.
 After Tropical Storm Urduja hit in December 2017, the in-country status, local contacts, and pre-positioned aid items enabled ShelterBox to act faster.
-This system is in place as ShelterBox prepares for Typhoon Mangkhut.
+This system aided quick response after Typhoon Mangkhut.